sanjanajoshi19/sanjanajoshi19/README.md

 - 👋 Hi, I’m @sanjanajoshi19
-- 👀 I’m interested in Machine learning, WebDev and Android Development
+- 👀 I’m interested in Machine learning, Web Development
 - 🌱 I’m currently learning Machine Learning and DevOps
 - 💞️ I’m looking to collaborate on any projects related to ML
 - 📫 You can reach me at sanjana.joshi182@gmail.com